jarnalyrkar/UnityPlatformer/readme.md

 ## Getting Started

 * Download the Build folder, and launch game.exe to try out the game.
   It is not by any means a finished game yet.
-There are no "quit game" button (unless you get killed by a frog), so just press Alt+F4 to quit.
 * Controls:
 <table>
 	<tr>